gaurav324/Engineering-Programming-Languages-Cpp11/ankit/lecture-notes-and-code/lecture_2/adv_cpp_1.md

 ```

-* Java everything is passed by reference. pointer.
+* Java everything is passed by value.
 * C++ assumes a copy.

 #### why copy?